Maumagnaguagno/HyperTensioN/README.md

 We need to remember to unvisit the locations once we reach our goal to be able to reuse them.

 ### Domain
-We start defininig all the nodes in the hierarchy.
+We start defining all the nodes in the hierarchy.
 Until now we have the basic operators, visit, unvisit and one method to swap positions defined by the **at** predicate:

 ```Ruby